 Best Buy (BBY) Outpaces Stock Market Gains: What You Should Know

-BBY will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from BBY as it approaches its next earnings report date.
 The company is expected to report EPS of $1.91, down 7.28% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $11.6 billion, down 2.16% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $11.6 billion, down 2.16% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for BBY.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors should also note any recent changes to analyst estimates for BBY.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.27% higher within the past month.
-BBY is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.8% higher.
+BBY currently has a Zacks Rank of #2 (Buy).

-Looking at its valuation, BBY is holding a Forward P/E ratio of 11.86.
-This valuation marks a premium compared to its industry's average Forward P/E of 8.95.
+Valuation is also important, so investors should note that BBY has a Forward P/E ratio of 12.18 right now.
+Its industry sports an average Forward P/E of 8.88, so we one might conclude that BBY is trading at a premium comparatively.

-It is also worth noting that BBY currently has a PEG ratio of 1.57.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Retail - Consumer Electronics industry currently had an average PEG ratio of 0.92 as of yesterday's close.
+Investors should also note that BBY has a PEG ratio of 1.61 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Retail - Consumer Electronics was holding an average PEG ratio of 0.93 at yesterday's closing price.

 The Retail - Consumer Electronics industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 15, which puts it in the top 6% of all 250+ industries.
+This group has a Zacks Industry Rank of 29, putting it in the top 12% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.